FAQs |

 What if I don’t get on with other people in the group? |

 Our facilitators have been trained to create a non-judgemental environment that is safe for everyone in the group.
-However, if you have any difficulties with another participant we encourage you to speak to one of the facilitators at the end of the group session so that we can find a solution. |
+However, if you have any difficulties with another participant we encourage you to email one of the facilitators after the group session on ftf@cls.org.uk so that we can find a solution. |

 When the group finishes, what support is there for me? |